grz0zrg/wui/README.md

 * Widgets can be used on their own (no dependencies)
 * Input and Slider widgets can be MIDI controlled with two mode (absolute, relative) and can be user-configurable
+* MIDI learn can be used as a widget of its own through the `midi_square_only` option of input / slider widget
 * Dialogs can be detached (and everything related to WUI will still work)
 * Circular menu aka [pie menu](https://en.wikipedia.org/wiki/Pie_menu) aka radial menu :)
 * Quick forms creation with standard HTML5 forms elements and WUI elements (WIP/Experimental)